 - Writing Blogs

-We are always in need of dedicated and committed volunteers.
-Adult volunteers need to have reached 18 years of age.
-A minimum commitment of 8 hours per month is requested and as well as intent to serve for at least 6 months.
+We are always in need of dedicated and committed volunteers who want to support our organization.
+Adult volunteers must be 18 years of age.
+A minimum commitment of 8 hours per month is requested and the intent to serve for at least 6 months.

-We believe that it is important that all our volunteers understand how our organization runs and how we support each other in our mission to save homeless animals.
-Prospective volunteers should tour the shelter and meet our staff.
+We believe that it is important for all of our volunteers to understand how our organization runs and how we support each other in our mission to save our animals.
+We offer a variety of volunteer opportunities [please click here]

 Foster Care Program